nfactorial/imagegen/readme.md

 OUTPUT
 ======
 Imagegen is capable of outputting multiple images from a single graph, the image results are defined by the output node.
-This allows a generated image to compute various attributes of a particle image, such as diffuse, specular and normal maps.
+This allows a generated image to compute various attributes of a particular image, such as diffuse, specular and normal maps.
 Making it suitable for offline generation of textures for use within a 3D application.